Mold Removal in Bunker Hill, WV West Virginia 25413

 - Immunocompromised

 - Recent Flood Event.
-The spores need water to grow which is why a recent leak, flood, or sewer back-up could have triggered the necessary water activity needed for support mold growth.
+The spores require water to grow, so a recent leak, flood, or sewer back-up may have caused the proper water activity required in order to support mold growth.

 Superior Mold Removal